mongodb/laravel-mongodb/README.md

 $user->unset('note');
 ```

-### Query Caching

-The MongoDB driver comes integrated with [rennokki/laravel-eloquent-query-cache](https://github.com/rennokki/laravel-eloquent-query-cache).
-Check the documentation
-to find out how to cache your MongoDB queries.

 ### Query Logging

 By default, Laravel keeps a log in memory of all queries that have been run for the current request.
 However, in some cases, such as when inserting a large number of rows, this can cause the application to use excess memory.
 To disable the log, you may use the `disableQueryLog` method: